SonofjacobTheBastard/PetShopProject/README.md

 The Application uses dependency injection to inject database context for single use, and injects repositories with a scoped lifetime throughout the app's life cycle.

+!!!

+  This Application is not containerized with docker and therefore cannot be installed easily, rather the application's code is meant to be observed. if you ought to run and install the application anyways, those are the instructions:

+  * Make sure .Net SDK 6 and Sql server is installed in your computer.
+  * Open PetShopProject.sln with your IDE and :
+    * open appsettings.json located in PetShop.Client and replace PetShopDataConnection Value With Your Sql Connection String.
+    * restore nuget packages in solution - right click solution and click 'restore nuget packages' OR write in terminal - 'dotnet restore'
+  * Build Solution and Run ( Make Sure Running PetShop.Client)

+!!!